Bath1988/Daily-Australian-Stock-Price-Prediction/README.md

 ### Minimalist application

-Initially minimalist application will be developed.
+Initially minimalist application developed from daily closing stock price data from CommonWealth Bank of Australia for past two years.
 This aplication has the ability to fetch data, build model and do the prediction, and visualise the results in web application in batch wise.

 ### **Project Goals**